FREQUENTLY ASKED QUESTIONS

 - What is the Havasupai nation and where is it located?

-The Havasupai are a federally recognized Native American tribe who has resided for centuries in the Grand Canyon.
+The Havasupai are a federally recognized Native American tribe who have resided for centuries in the base of the Grand Canyon.
 The Havasupai reservation currently consists of tribal land along the western corner of the Grand Canyon’s South Rim in Arizona.

 - Who has the responsibility for providing education to Havasupai students?